 - Since operating conditions may vary considerably, it is difficult to give a definite service interval.
 Service of the fuel injection pump should only be done if checks indicate pump malfunction. - 2.
 Black smoke can be an indication of pump malfunctions.
-Before servicing pump, check the other possible causes.
+Before having the pump serviced, check the other possible causes.